Program AdvisorTaylor Rose Pamperin

 Our full-time, accelerated Direct Entry MSN program in Pleasant Prairie, Wisconsin, which is an hour’s drive from Chicago, allows individuals who have a bachelor’s degree in a non-nursing discipline to quickly transition into a nursing career.

 By leveraging a student’s previous academic experience, we are able to compress a quality nursing education into a rigorous, accelerated program steeped in online course work, hands-on learning and clinical practice.
 To help students keep pace, our faculty and staff offer their support every step of the way.

-Students of this accredited program graduate with a strong academic and clinical foundation that prepares them for the National Council Licensure Exam (NCLEX), the Clinical Nurse Leader certification exam, as well as a successful career in an advanced health care setting.
+Students of this accredited program graduate with a strong academic and clinical foundation that prepares them for the National Council Licensure Exam (NCLEX) as well as a successful career in an advanced health care setting.

 Do you have a success to share with Marquette University's Graduate School?
 We'd love to hear from you.
 Please fill out this form and tell us about your new job, presentation, publication, or any other award or honor you've recently received.
 We will post your story here and on the Marquette University Facebook and Twitter pages.